Stay Cool in the Summer With Crock-Pot Cooking

 Chungah uses simple, fresh ingredients to make amazing-tasting meals for friends and family.
 This chicken dish is flavored with honey and garlic; potatoes and vegetables simmer in the same pot so your entire meal is done at once.

-Do You Need a New Crockpot?
-This is How to Select the Best One
+Do You Need a New Crock Pot?
+Here's How to Select the Best One

 - Look for a cooker large enough to use for casseroles or whole chickens.
 Six- to 7-quart is ideal.